EEarlll/Portfolio/README.md

 npm run dev
 ```
 Open your browser and navigate to http://localhost:3000 to view the portfolio web app.
+Or check out the live demo of ExploreBooks at [earlll.tech](earlll.tech).

 ## Customization
 Customize the content, colors, and styles to match your personal preferences and professional details.
 Update the src/data directory with your information.